stuntrally/stuntrally3/docs/VehicleModeling.md

   * Subdivide (faces), Bevel (edges)

 Useful modifiers:
-  * Decimate - reduce if too high poly
+  * Decimate - reduce if too high polygons (mesh triangles)
-  * Subdivision surface - if too low poly
+  * Subdivision surface - use if too low poly to smoothly add more poly
-  * Edge split - for hard edges
+  * Edge split - use for hard edges, to separate normals
   * Mirror, Boolean, Array, Curve

 ----
 ## Model requirements

-Things to keep in mind when modeling (required by game):
+Things to keep in mind when modeling (required by game).

 ### Triangles count

 Keep resonable triangles count (faces, polygons).
 You can see it in top bar in Blender (turn on Statistics in viewport Overlays).

-For a very good looking car for game, total of 50k to 150k triangles would be required (not counting wheels, k is 1000).
+For a very good looking vehicle for game, total of 50k to 150k triangles would be required (not counting wheels, k is 1000).
 Generally the less triangles a model has, the more detail has to be on textures.

 One wheel (including brake disc and caliper) should be about 4k to 10k triangles.